10 reasons to make us your first choice

 This means proactive engagement with industry, excellent placement opportunities and employment prospects.

-This will provide state-of-the-art facilities for the School, making it a true global hub for Computer Science.
+The building provides state-of-the-art facilities for the School, making it a true global hub for Computer Science.

 Students in EEECS have access to some of the best facilities in any UK university for this discipline.